 capital loss limitation.

 by April 15, you can have a do over on Section 475 MTM in the entity

-for the balance of tax year 2013.
+for the balance of the tax year.

-elect Section 475 MTM by April 15 (March 15 for S-corps) or
+elect Section 475 MTM by April 15, 2014 (March 15 for S-corps) or

 within 75 days of the formation to lock in a business ordinary

 carryovers to use up, you can generate capital gains in a new "do

 over" entity by skipping MTM going forward.